 Finally, NEETMA's proposal offers modularity in that the proposed 1,200 MW or 1,500 MW HVDC systems can be installed in phases.
 This is because each of NEETMA's proposed injection sites share a common terrestrial route.
-For example, a Deans 6,000 MW injection would require four 1,500 MW symmetrical monopoles, but all four pairs of cables could be installed in the same duct bank.
-While it is more cost-effective to install all four pairs of cables at the same time the duct bank is installed, which is what the proposal considered, NEETMA could install only a pair of cables, energizing only one 1,500 MW HVDC system initially.
-With the duct bank installed, and designed to handle additional cables, NEETMA would be able to come in later and pull a second, third, or fourth cable through the duct bank with minimal construction disruption.
-At the same time as the cable is pulled through the terrestrial duct bank, NEETMA would install both the offshore second, third, or fourth offshore cables and onshore/offshore converter stations.
-This allows BPU flexibility to choose an installation schedule that does not require construction of all the HVDC systems concurrently.
-While extending the schedule does result in construction inefficiencies, which increases the overall cost of the project, it also means that BPU can defer large capital expenditures until BPU determines the number of offshore wind generation projects it will pursue.
+For example, a Deans 3,000 MW injection would require two 1,500 MW symmetrical monopoles, but all two pairs of cables could be installed in the same duct bank.
+While it is more cost-effective to install all two pairs of cables at the same time the duct bank is installed, which is what the proposal considered, NEETMA could install only one pair of cables, energizing only one 1,500 MW HVDC system initially.
+With the duct bank installed, and designed to handle additional cables, NEETMA would be able to come in later and pull a second, second cable through the duct bank with minimal construction disruption.
+At the same time as the cable is pulled through the terrestrial duct bank, NEETMA would install the second offshore cables and onshore/offshore converter stations.
+This allows BPU flexibility to choose an installation schedule that does not require construction inefficiencies, which increases the overall cost of the project, it also means that BPU can defer large capital expenditures until BPU determines the number of offshore wind generation projects it will pursue.